 Equal Pay and Compensation Discrimination: Facts

-Compensation discrimination in employment is prohibited by the Equal Pay Act of 1963, Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967, and Title I of the Americans with Disabilities Act of 1990, all enforced by the U.S. Equal Employment Opportunity Commission.
+Compensation discrimination in employment is prohibited by a number of federal laws, including the Equal Pay Act of 1963, Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967, and Title I of the Americans with Disabilities Act of 1990.
+All of these laws are enforced by the U.S. Equal Employment Opportunity Commission (EEOC).
 Collectively, these statutes require employers to compensate employees without regard to race, color, religion, sex, national origin, age, or disability.

-The law against compensation discrimination includes all payments made to or on behalf employees as remuneration for employment.
-All forms of compensation are covered, including salary, overtime pay, bonuses, stock options, profit sharing and bonus plans, life insurance, vacation and holiday pay, cleaning or gasoline allowances, hotel accommodations, reimbursement for travel expenses, and benefits.
+The law against compensation discrimination includes all payments made to or on behalf of employees as remuneration for employment, such as salary, overtime pay, bonuses, stock options, profit sharing and bonus plans, life insurance, vacation and holiday pay, cleaning or gasoline allowances, hotel accommodations, reimbursement for travel expenses, and benefits.

 Equal Pay Act

-Skill - Measured by factors such as the experience, ability, education, and training required to perform the job.
-The key issue is what skills are required for the job, not what skills the individual employees may have.
+- Skill - Including experience, ability, education, and training required to perform the job.
+What skills are required for the job, not what skills the individual employees may have.
 For example, two bookkeeping jobs could be considered equal under the EPA even if one of the job holders has a master's degree in physics, since that degree would not be required for the job.

-Responsibility - The degree of accountability required in performing the job.
-For example, a salesperson who is delegated the duty of determining whether to accept customers' personal checks has more responsibility than other salespeople.
-On the other hand, a minor difference in responsibility, such as assignment of the task of locking up at the end of the day, would not justify a pay differential.
+- Responsibility - The degree of accountability required in performing the job.
+A minor difference in responsibility, such as assignment of the task of locking up at the end of the day, would not justify a pay differential.

-Working Conditions - This encompasses two factors: (1) physical surroundings like temperature, fumes, and ventilation, and (2) hazards.
+- Working Conditions - Two factors: (1) physical surroundings like temperature, fumes, and ventilation, and (2) hazards.
 For example, suppose a male nurse's aide who works in a hospital is paid less than a female nurse's aid who works in patients' homes.
 This difference generally does not qualify as a difference in working conditions that would justify a pay differential, because the physical surroundings and hazards in the two locations typically are similar.

-Establishment - The prohibition against compensation discrimination under the EPA applies only to jobs within any establishment.
-An establishment is a distinct physical place of business rather than an entire business or enterprise consisting of several places of business.
+- Establishment - This applies only to jobs within any establishment, i.e. a distinct physical place of business rather than an entire business or enterprise consisting of several places of business.
 However, in some circumstances, physically separate places of business should be treated as one establishment.
 For example, if a central administrative unit hires employees, sets their compensation, and assigns them to work locations, the separate work sites can be considered part of one establishment.